School Board Policy 714 -

 The purpose of this policy is to ensure the financial stability of the White Bear Lake Area Schools, to provide a sound basis to justify a strong financial rating, and to provide a reserve enabling the school district to respond to unforeseen budget expenditures and revenue shortfalls.

 II.
 General Statement of Policy

 The policy of this school district is to comply with GASB Statement No. 54.
 To the extent a specific conflict occurs between this policy and the provisions of GASB Statement No. 54, the GASB Statement shall prevail.

-B. “Committed” fund balance amounts are comprised of unrestricted funds used for specific purposes pursuant to constraints imposed by formal action of the school board and that remain binding unless removed by the school board by subsequent formal action.
+B. “Committed” fund balance amounts are composed of unrestricted funds used for specific purposes pursuant to constraints imposed by formal action of the School Board and that remain binding unless removed by the School Board by subsequent formal action.
 The formal action to commit a fund balance must occur prior to fiscal year end; however, the specific amounts actually committed can be determined in the subsequent fiscal year.
 A committed fund balance cannot be a negative number.

 C. “Enabling legislation” means legislation that authorizes a school district to assess, levy, charge, or otherwise mandate payment of resources from external providers and includes a legally enforceable requirement that those resources be used only for the specific purposes listed in the legislation.

 D. “Fund balance” means the arithmetic difference between the assets and liabilities reported in a school district fund.

 E. “Nonspendable” fund balance amounts are composed of funds that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
 They include items that are inherently unspendable, such as, but not limited to, inventories, prepaid items, long-term receivables, non-financial assets held for resale, or the permanent principal of endowment funds.